1 Leonardo da Vinci

 11 Archimedes

 Archimedes of Syracuse was an Ancient Greek mathematician, physicist, engineer, inventor, and astronomer.
 The greatest mathematician of the ancient world.
-His contributions to math and science are of immeasurable value, and just to top it off, there is proof that he had rudimentary ideas of CALCULUS, over a thousand years before its inception.
+His contributions to math and science are of immeasurable value.
+Just to top it off, there is proof that he had rudimentary ideas of calculus, over a thousand years before its inception.

 12 Napoleon